Phoenix, Arizona, USA (2015)

 5. MITIGATE HEAT ISLAND - remove asphalt and concrete mass from the ground and reuse the broken up components into stacked monument forms.
 The stacked (repositioned) mass removes the heat sink from the public gathering areas.

 The site, located just south of Phoenix's urban core, serves as a gateway from the historic Warehouse District and beyond to the residential areas extending to the south.
 The cooling properties of the geothermal columns draw heat from the body and surrounding air.
 The temperature differential between the hottest point (highest in the air) and the coolest (at ground surface) produces convection current and generates a heat-lensing (mirage) phenomena over the entire site.
 During the cooler evenings, filtered lighting incorporated in the canopy high overhead provides a soft moonlit quality across the public gathering areas to promote nighttime occupation.

-Client: AIA Arizona
+Client: AIA Phoenix Metro

 Status: Open competition complete – First Place Awarded - 2015

-Collaborator: Alexander Ford, Samuel Martin Anja Trtic
+Project Team: Alexander Ford, Samuel Martin, Anja Trtic